Martin Bouygues: Management

 In the 1990s, Martin, supported by a close circle of men of the late Francis Bouygues, developed the group's activities around three sectors: construction — especially at the international level, telecommunications (Bouygues Telecom in 1994) and media (TF1, LCI in 1994), but he was mainly credited as a worthy successor to the family business for his resistance to Vincent Bolloré's takeover attempt in 1997.

-In the 2000s, he reinforced the group's investments in these strategic sectors through subsidiaries Bouygues Telecom and Colas and made a number of key management decisions, such as rejecting the initial bidding conditions for awarding a UMTS license in France in 2001, as well as establishing a cooperation agreement with Alstom in 2006.
+In the 2000s, he reinforced the group's investments in these strategic sectors through subsidiaries Bouygues Telecom and Colas and made a number of key management decisions, such as rejecting the initial bidding conditions for awarding a UMTS licence in France in 2001, as well as establishing a cooperation agreement with Alstom in 2006.

-Since 2010 he has been a member of the Skolkovo Foundation Council.
+Since 2010, he has been a member of the Skolkovo Foundation Council.

-Between 1993 and 2013, Martin Bouygues expanded his group’s revenues by a factor of 3, from around 11 billion euros to 32.706 billion and was ranked as the 6th best performing CEO in the world by Harvard Business Review in November 2017.
+Between 1993 and 2013, Bouygues expanded his group’s revenues by a factor of 3, from around 11 billion euros to 32.706 billion and was ranked as the 6th best performing CEO in the world by Harvard Business Review in November 2017.